-Increasingly our customers are opting to pay for the use of our technology on a per transaction or "pay per view" basis.
-Our model, based on committed minimum transaction numbers over a contract period which ranges from 5 to 7 years, has helped build a high quality annuity stream that continues to grow as existing customers increase their "views" and new customers are brought on to the system.
-Forward contracted revenue doubled over the past 12 months and now exceeds \$100M AUD over the next five years.
+The trend towards purchasing our technology on a transaction or "pay per view" basis continues, with the vast majority of North American revenue now coming from this model.
+The model, based on committed minimum transaction numbers over a contract period, which ranges from 5 to 7 years, has helped build a high quality annuity stream that continues to grow as existing customers increase their "views" and new customers are bought on to the system.
+Forward contracted revenue now exceeds \$110M AUD over the next five years.